-2 pre-meeting workshops will take place on Saturday, July 30th.
+2 pre-meeting workshops will take place on Saturday, July 30th in the Elm Ballroom at the SMC Campus Center.

 Pre-Meeting Workshop 1: MSiReader Pro: An Intuitive and Innovative Vendor Neutral Software for Mass Spectrometry Imaging